 To remove the antenna, turn it counterclockwise.

 To install the antenna, turn it clockwise.
-Make sure the antenna is securely installed.
+Make sure the antenna is securely installed

-To prevent damage to the antenna, remove it before entering a car wash facility or passing beneath a low overhead clearance.
+- To prevent damage to the antenna, remove it before entering a car wash facility or passing beneath a low overhead clearance. - Be careful around the antenna when removing snow from the roof.
+Otherwise the antenna could be damaged.